Model Compiler

 Port and optimize your custom AI models for various hardware platforms using DeGirum’s Model Compiler.

-The AI Hub features a largely-automated model compiler for exporting AI models to many device types.
+The AI Hub features a largely-automated model compiler for exporting AI models.

-Simply upload your PyTorch checkpoints and let the compiler do the conversion.
-However, developers may adjust parameters to optimize performance, select target runtimes and devices, and upload a custom dataset for quantization to suit specific deployment requirements.
+Upload your PyTorch checkpoints and let the compiler do the conversion.
+Developers may adjust parameters to optimize performance, select target runtimes and devices, and upload a custom dataset for quantization to suit specific deployment requirements.

 When a model is compiled, it can be loaded with PySDK or run directly in the browser.